BloomTech-Labs/Labs26-Citrics-DS-TeamA/README.md

 |    ├── preroutes <- Preroutes, files built outside of API itself in preparation for building API routes.
 │    │    ├── __init__.py <- __init__.py file
 │    │    └── weather.py <- Preroute file for fetching historical weather data.
-|    └── utilities <- Utilities for use in managing deployment, retrieving data from third-party APIs, and using the database.
+|    ├── utilities <- Utilities for use in managing deployment,retrieving data from third-party APIs, and using the database.
+|    └── README.md <- README file for development directory.
 │         ├── config.py <- Utility file to change from team to personal Docker image.
 │         ├── database.py <- Utility file for PostgreSQL database.
 |         ├── db_sentry.py - Utility for managing run-away database connections.